 Copyright covers a wide variety of types of works, including:

-Copyright doesn’t generally protect facts or ideas, but it may protect the original words or images that express a fact or idea.
+Copyright generally doesn’t protect facts or ideas, but it may protect the original words or images that express a fact or idea.
 This means that you may be able to express the same idea or fact as another author, as long as you don’t copy that author’s way of expressing that idea or fact.
 For example, a playwright may not be able to copyright the idea of a man waking up to repeat the same day over and over again, but the script for a play or movie expressing that idea could be subject to copyright.

-- How do I contact Instagram's Digital Millennium Copyright Act (DMCA) designated agent?
+- How does Instagram process United States Digital Millennium Copyright Act (DMCA) counter-notifications?